 Gains and losses include the changes in fair value of the derivatives as well as the offsetting gain or loss on the hedged item attributable to the hedged risk.
-The Company includes the gain or loss on the derivative in the same line as the offsetting gain or loss on the hedged item.
+The Company includes the gain or loss on the derivative in the same line as the offsetting gain or loss on the hedged item in net investment gain (loss).
 These amounts do not include the periodic net settlements of the derivatives or the income (expense) related to the hedged item.